dexter-xD/Movie-Expo/README.md

 ## Demo

-- Check out the [demo](https://movie-expo.vercel.app/) of the Movie Expo web app.
+- Check out the [demo](https://movie-expo.vercel.app/) of the Movie Expo web app by vercel.
-- Check out the [demo](https://movie-expo.netlify.app/) of the Movie Expo web app.
+- Check out the [demo](https://movie-expo.netlify.app/) of the Movie Expo web app by netlify.

 ## Technologies Used